pkuma-msft/pkuma-msft.github.io/azure-test-plans/articles/test-point-status-inprogress-close-webrunner.md

 #### Test Point status stays as in-porgress when you close Web Runner using the close button

-Chrome 80 disabled a sync-XHR feature flag, allow-sync-xhr-in-page-dismissal, which prevents any synchronous network calls from happening during page unload or close event.
+Chrome 80 disabled a sync-XHR feature flag, ```allow-sync-xhr-in-page-dismissal```, which prevents any synchronous network calls from happening during page unload or close event.
 You can read more about this here [https://www.chromestatus.com/features/4664843055398912](https://www.chromestatus.com/features/4664843055398912)

 Because of this, the network call that used to happen when you closed web runner is now **not** happening.
 It is during this call that we used to clean-up an in-progress run if there were no updates to it.